-Below is presented the SECO/WARWICK S.A. non-financial statement for 2021 (the "Statement").
-It constitutes a separate part of the Directors' Report on the operations of SECO/WARWICK S.A. in 2021 and presents the Company's non-financial information for the period January 1st - December 31st 2021.
+Below is presented the SECO/WARWICK Group's non-financial statement for 2021 (the "Statement").
+It constitutes a separate part of the Directors' Report on the operations of the SECO/WARWICK Group (the "Group", the "SECO/WARWICK Group") in 2021 and presents the Group's non-financial information for the period January 1st - December 31st 2021.